 Different stainless steel alloys might react differently to chemical use; caustic chemicals may cause pan discoloration.
 Thus it is better to avoid excess chemicals when cleaning your pan to prevent oxidizing the pan surface.

-For instance, a grade 304 stainless steel pan is likely to face oxidation than grade 316 stainless steel, which is less susceptible to corrosion and oxidation.
+For instance, a grade 304 stainless steel pan is more likely to face oxidation than grade 316 stainless steel, which is less susceptible to corrosion and oxidation.

 Some stains on the stainless steel might occur due to burning food and do not degrade the pan quality nor affect its performance.